iyank4/UdpMultiForwarder/README.md

 target [IP Address]:[port number]
 ```

+**Note:**

-Application will listen on 0.0.0.0
+- Application will listen on 0.0.0.0
+- You can import this project to Mono Develop and will succesfully running there.

 License
 -------